His New Job: Review

 A reviewer for the motion picture trade publication Biograph glowingly wrote, "There is probably no film comedian in the world more popular with the average picture theater audience than that famous fun-maker Charles Chaplin, whose services have recently been secured by the Essanay Company.
 The art of Charles Chaplin defies analysis and disarms the critic.
 Just why he is so funny, it is almost impossible to say, and very probably he could not tell you himself.
 He possesses a naturally comic personality and its humor is accentuated by the originality of the innumerable bits of 'business,' with which his work is so profoundly interspersed.
 Scarcely a moment passes while he is on the screen, but he is up to some wild piece of mischief or committing some ludicrous folly."

-Preservation status
+Preservation

 A print of the film is preserved at the George Eastman House and is now in the public domain.